Safewhere/kombit-oidc/src/CSharp/WebAppNetCore/WebAppNetCore/README.md

 - Edit "appsettings.json" and change the setting TokenAuthnMethod to "client_secret_post", "client_secret_basic", or "private_key_jwt".

 ## Private Key JWT client authentication
-- When using "private_key_jwt", you must provide the jwks or jwks_uri for the Identity OAuth/OIDC connection.
+- When using "private_key_jwt", you must provide the jwks or jwks_uri for the Identify OAuth/OIDC connection.
 - You also need to provide the certificate to sign the client_assertion by configuring these two settings in "appsettings.json":
   - JwtAssertionSigningCertPath
   - JwtAssertionSigningCertPassword